youssefsiam38/supabase/examples/realtime/nextjs-authorization-demo/README.md

 Before Realtime Authorization, Realtime Broadcast and Presence Channels were exposed to any client with a valid JWT, such as `anon` token.

-If you want your Channel secured and adhere to RLS policies then you will need to create the Channel before allowing your clients to connect to the Channel.
+If you want your Channel secured and adhere to RLS Policies then you will need to create the Channel before allowing your clients to connect to the Channel.

 > ⚠️ This will also impact access to `postgres_changes` Channels on connect.